DomMc97/Applied-Maths-MSc-Thesis/docs/ReadME.md

 Plotting code has been adapted from here-https://github.com/tarikaltuncu/AnalyseMS and here-https://github.com/scipy/scipy-cookbook/blob/master/ipython/SignalSmooth.ipynb.

 ## MSOA Data Prep
-Files and a notebook relating to the cleaning and merging data relating to MSOAs and trust locations.
+Files and a notebook relating to the cleaning and merging of data related to MSOAs and trust locations.

 ## GAM Classes
-Classes written for the purpose of calculating GAM.
+A set of classes written for the purpose of calculating GAM.

 ## Geographic Adjacency
 Google Colab notebooks visualising and quantifting Geographic Adjacency Graph Construction techniques.